unforswearing/dued/README.md

 dued
 ====

-a simple applescript to add due dates and times to plain text notes
+a simple applescript to add formatted due dates and times to plain text notes.